trypromptly/LLMStack/web/docs/index.md

 ## What can you build with LLMStack?

 Using LLMStack you can build a variety of generative AI applications, chatbots and agents.
 Here are some examples:

+**👩🏻‍💼 AI SDRs**: You can build AI SDRs (Sales Development Representatives) that can generate personalized emails, LinkedIn messages, cold calls, etc., for your sales team

+**👩🏻‍💻 Research Analysts**: You can build AI Research Analysts that can generate research reports, investment thesis, etc., for your investment team

+**🤖 RPA Automations**: You can build RPA automations that can automate your business processes by generating emails, filling forms, etc.,

 **📝 Text generation**: You can build apps that generate product descriptions, blog posts, news articles, tweets, emails, chat messages, etc., by using text generation models and optionally connecting your data.
 Check out this [marketing content generator](https://trypromptly.com/app/50ee8bae-712e-4b95-9254-74d7bcf3f0cb) for example